Tigertazz/DSPP-EV-Analysis/README.md

   - Raw data from Kaggle, including current EV manufacturers, vehicles, capacity, range, and pricing.
   - UK commuter statistics from the Department for Transport.

-### Data Preparation

-- Data was imported into Python, with columns renamed for ease of programming and readability.
-- Ranges were converted from kilometers to miles.
-- Pricing data was cleaned of currency markers to allow for aggregation.
-- Additional fields, such as Mi/KWh and Efficiency vs. Cost, were created, though only Mi/KWh was used in the final Power BI analysis.

-### Data Analysis

-- Visualizations in Power BI highlighted variations among manufacturers, with a focus on price, range, and efficiency.
-- Linear regression analysis was used to map correlations between these metrics.
-- A dimension table for manufacturers was created to streamline the analysis and avoid data duplication.